 Trichinosis (trik-ih-NO-sis), sometimes called trichinellosis (trik-ih-nuh-LOW-sis), is a type of roundworm infection.
 Roundworm parasites use a host body to live and reproduce.
-Infection occurs primarily among meat-eating animals (carnivores) such as bears and foxes, or meat- and plant-eating animals (omnivores) such as domestic pigs and wild boar.
+These parasites primarily infect meat-eating animals (carnivores) such as bears and foxes, or meat- and plant-eating animals (omnivores) such as domestic pigs and wild boars.
 The infection is acquired by eating roundworm larvae in raw or undercooked meat.

 Trichinosis can be treated with medication, though it's not always necessary.
 It's also easy to prevent.

+Signs and symptoms of trichinosis infection and their severity vary depending on the number of larvae consumed in the infected meat.
 Abdominal symptoms can occur one to two days after infection.
 Other symptoms usually start two to eight weeks after infection.
-The severity of symptoms usually depends on the number of larvae consumed in the infected meat.

 Possibly no signs or symptoms